 - Footwear, e.g. sandals or flip flops (to protect your feet from the reef)

 - T-shirts (to protect your body from sunburn)

 - Snorkel, mask, fins, all of which are available for hire

 Go to KWS Website or contact tour operator.

-There is currently no accommodation in the Reserve, a wide range of options exist in nearby Malindi town.
+There is currently no accommodation in the reserve, a wide range of options exists in nearby Malindi town.